emacsmirror/csv2ledger/README.md

 Note that the functions in `c2l-transaction-modify-functions` are applied in the order in which they appear in the list.
 Each function is passed the return value of the previous one, so you can add a field to the transaction in one function and refer to it in a later function.

-`csv2ledger` actually uses `c2l-transaction-modify-functions` itself to construct the ledger entry.
-Therefore, the default value of this option contains three functions: one to create the title of the entry, one to set the amount and one to select the target account.
+The default value of `c2l-transaction-modify-functions` contains three functions: one to create the title of the entry, one to set the amount and one to select the target account.
 These are discussed here in turn.

 ### Setting the title ###